juxhouse/bela-resources/GettingStarted.md

 ## Find out which diagrams an element is in

-Click on an element to open the detail pane on the right.
+Click on an element to open the detail  on the right.

-Then click on the “Modeled diagrams featuring element” on the detail pane.
+Then click on the “Modeled diagrams featuring element” on the detail .

 <img src="assets/tutorial-image11.gif" style="width:6.26772in;height:3.52778in" />